Best Evidence Topics

 Comment(s)

-Cricoid pressure has been described as the 'linchpin of rapid sequence induction' and has become widely accepted as the standard of practice during anaesthesia in the UK and US.
-However, it is not widely used in some continental countries.
-Although it is a simple manoeuvre there have been concerns about its safety and efficacy.
-Opinion on its use varies widely from those who believe it should remain the standard of care to those who urge for re-evaluation of the technique.
-Concern has been expressed that Cricoid pressure may interfere with airway management, obscuring the laryngeal view and creating difficulties in passing the endotracheal tube.
-This may lead to a failure of airway tecniques and subsequent morbidity and mortality.
-The evidence presented in this review would suggest that none of the papers confirm the perceived clinical benefit of cricoid pressure in reducing the incidence of aspiration during an emergency RSI.
-It will be interesting to see whether a technique that is now so widely engrained in anaesthetic practice will ever be submitted to a more rigorous evaluation.
+Cricoid pressure has been described as the ‘linchpin of rapid sequence induction’ and has gradually become widely accepted as the standard of practice during anaesthesia in the UK and USA since it was first proposed by Sellick (1961).
+However, it is not widely used in other countries and it is difficult to demonstrate differences in rates of aspiration.
+Although it is an apparently simple manoeuvre with a sensible underlying theory of benefit there have also been concerns about its safety and efficacy, in particular that cricoid pressure may interfere with airway management, obscure the laryngeal view and create difficulties in passing the endotracheal tube.
+This could lead to a failure of airway techniques and subsequent morbidity and mortality.

 Clinical Bottom Line